OpenScienceMOOC/Module-10-Open-Advocacy/key_elements.md

 * [Open in order to...](https://openinorder.to/).

-* [Academic job offers that mentioned Open Science](https://osf.io/7jbnt/), Felix Schönbrodt and David Mellor.
+* [Academic job offers that mentioned Open Science](https://osf.io/7jbnt/), Felix Sch?nbrodt and David Mellor.

 * [The guidebook for Supporters](https://www.supporters.guide/).